GenesisM8/Dulce_Cakes_Project/README.md

 # Dulce Cakes

+To explore Dulce Cakes in action, visit the live site at: https://dulce-cakes.onrender.com

 ## OverView

 Welcome to Dulce Cakes, an E-commerce app that allows you to customize, order, and share reviews for a unique cake experience.
 As the owner of this business, I have invested my passion and skills in creating this platform, making the cake website I always envisioned during my cake-selling days.
 Its current functionality includes the following features:

 * Signing up a new user and logging in as an existing user
+* Browsing cakes by category
+* Customizing cakes to your preferences
+* Adding, Updating, Removing, cakes to the shopping cart
+* Creating and Deleting reviews of the logged in user
+* Adding, and Removing Cakes to favorite list